MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 1. Select **Copy**.
 1. Paste the link into the communication media of your choice, like Word, Outlook, Teams, OneNote, and so on.
-1. Once received, recipients can select the link and open the analysis for the page or query in [!INCLUDE [prod_short](includes/prod_short.md)].
+1. Recipients can select the link and open the analysis for the page or query in [!INCLUDE [prod_short](includes/prod_short.md)].
 They're prompted to specify a name for the new analysis tab that they create.

 ## Examples of how to analyze data

-Use the **Data Analysis** feature for quick fact checking and ad-hoc analysis:
+Use the **Data Analysis** feature for quick fact checking and ad hoc analysis:

 - If you don't want to run a report.
 - If a report for your specific need doesn't exist.